echoprotocol/echowiki/technologies/evm-support/differences-from-ethereum.md

 ```

 #### `ecrecover`
 A function used to recover the echo account address associated with the its public key from elliptic curve signature.
-Returns echo account address or zero on error
+Returns echo account address or zero on error.

+First, you need to associate the evm address generated from the existing private key with the existing account in the echo using the operation [evm_address_register_operation](/api-reference/echo-operations/account-management.md#evm_address_register_operation).
+Next, you need to sign the message with this private key.
+The account address in the echo will be received from this signature.

 `ecrecover(bytes32 hash, uint8 v, bytes32 r, bytes32 s)`
 - `bytes32 hash` - hash of the message